 ‘When I started this work and made my first documentary film, No Woman, No Cry, no one was talking about the maternal health crisis in the United States.
 The film was the first to put faces to the global statistics as maternal health was beginning to be added to development agendas.
 The focus of my advocacy work has always been to raise awareness, educate the public about safe birthing options, amplify women’s stories and invest in community-led programs around the world.
 I have learned that our stories matter and that sharing a birth story or parenting story with others helps to inform and prepare others.
 There’s solidarity in these experiences and that’s really powerful.’

 ‘In order to ensure healthy birth outcomes and positive birth experiences, we need to make sure our health systems are functioning; that providers of maternity care are equipped and continuously trained to compassionately care for patients [and that] birthing people should be at their optimum health before entering this phase of their lives.
 Individuals should have access to health providers before, during and after delivering.
 While there is still so much work to be done, there’s been progress as well.
 There’s more media coverage so there’s more awareness about health disparities and more legislation to address the inequities and root causes of them.’

 ON THE IMPACT THE PANDEMIC HAS HAD ON MATERNAL HEALTH

-‘We were as concerned as anyone could be from the early onslaught of Covid-19 [up until] now, [especially] given the populations we have always been dedicated to serving are the most marginalised.
-In those early days, we mobilised by leaning into the needs of our community-based partnered on the ground who are true experts and health-service providers in their communities.
-We also joined a Covid-19 maternity care taskforce in New York State, helped to open a free-standing birth centre in Manhattan when women and families were fearful of hospitals.
+‘We were as concerned as anyone could be from the early onslaught of Covid-19 [up until] now, [especially] given the populations we have always been dedicated to serving are the most marginalized.
+In those early days, we mobilized by leaning into the needs of our community-based partnered on the ground who are true experts and health-service providers in their communities.
+We also joined a Covid-19 maternity care taskforce in New York State, helped to open a free-standing birth center in Manhattan when women and families were fearful of hospitals.

 ‘When I look back at my first career, what I am most proud of are the relationships I have built.’